Can a Landlord Be Held Liable for a Dog Bite in Georgia?

 Case Example – case NOT dismissed when there was evidence landlord knew the dog was vicious: In Lidster v.
 Jones, 176 Ga.
 App.
 392 (1985) an apartment manager admitted that he knew the dog had attacked another tenant’s child a year earlier.
 The victim’s mother also testified that the manager told her that the dog was vicious and had attacked other people and had tried to bite the manager several times.
 The Court of Appeals refused to dismiss the case, finding that there some evidence the resident manager’s knew of the violent propensity of the dog.
 Further, the incident occurred in a common area of the apartment complex.
 A word of caution: the Lidster case is over 35 years old, and our firm is uncertain that the current Georgia Appellate Courts would not dismiss this case.

-The good news is, yes, many (but not all) renters insurance policies will cover a tenant whose dog attacks a human.
-The bad news is that very few tenants carry renter’s insurance.
+The good news is, yes, some (but not all) renters insurance policies may cover a tenant whose dog attacks a human.
+The bad news is that few tenants carry renter’s insurance.
 Still, if you, your child or another loved one is attacked by a dog owned by a renter, it is worth trying to find out if the dog’s owner has renters insurance.
 This can be difficult as many renters do not want to tell the victim they are insured.
 If this happens to you, call us.
 We may be able to help.

 The short answer is no. While it is a good idea for a landlord to require that his or her tenants have a policy of renters insurance, you cannot get around Georgia’s laws making it difficult to sue the landlord simply because the landlord did not require insurance.